How I Made Over $90,000 Selling my Short Film + Video Tutorials

 - FreeFilmBook.com (Your FREE Filmmaking Audio Book)

-- BROKEN (Watch it FREE on Amazon Prime)
+- BROKEN (Watch it on Indie Film Hustle TV).

 If you like this show on crowdfunding then watch:

-How to Build a Indie Film Empire with Robert Rodriguez
+How to Build an Indie Film Empire with Robert Rodriguez

 Enjoyed this podcast on How I Made Over $90,000 Selling my Short Film?
 Please share it in your social networks (Facebook, Twitter, email etc) by using social media buttons at the side or bottom of the blog.
 Or post to your blog and anywhere else you feel it would be a good fit.
 Thanks.